krishnan-mani/acCRRedit/HOW-TO.md

 ## About

 - Using the CloudFormation templates, you can provision the following:
-  - A bucket (say, in AWS region 'ap-northeast-1' aka Tokyo) that will be the 'destination' in S3-CRR
+  - A bucket (say, in AWS region `ap-northeast-1` aka Tokyo) that will be the 'destination' in S3-CRR
-  - Another bucket (say, in AWS region 'ap-south-1' aka Mumbai) that will be the 'source' in S3-CRR
+  - Another bucket (say, in AWS region `ap-south-1` aka Mumbai) that will be the 'source' in S3-CRR
-  - A stack (intended to be short-lived) consisting of a fleet of EC2 spot instances that generate and put a number of "large" files into the source bucket
+  - A (short-lived) fleet of EC2 spot instances that generate and put a number of "large" files into the source bucket

 - There are good reasons why these are separate stacks (and templates), and must be provisioned in a specific order:
-  - The bucket to replicate to (aka 'destination') will be provisioned first in some AWS region (the first stack), say "ap-northeast-1".
+  - The bucket to replicate to (aka 'destination') will be provisioned first in some AWS region (the first stack), say `ap-northeast-1`.
-  - The bucket to replicate from (aka 'source') will be provisioned afterwards, in a different AWS region (the second stack), say "ap-south-1", and presumes that the 'destination' bucket exists.
+  - The bucket to replicate from (aka 'source') will be provisioned afterwards, in a different AWS region (the second stack), say `ap-south-1`, and presumes that the 'destination' bucket exists.
-  - The stack that will provision a short-lived fleet of EC2 instances to generate some files and put the same into the S3 bucket will be provisioned in the same region as the 'source' bucket, say "ap-south-1", and presumes that the 'source' bucket exists.
+  - A short-lived fleet of EC2 instances to generate some files and put the same into the S3 bucket will be provisioned in the same region as the 'source' bucket, say `ap-south-1`, and presumes that the 'source' bucket exists.

 ### Current limitations

 - The fleet of EC2 instances currently only require access to an S3 API endpoint.
 In the simplest case, this is achieved by launching the fleet in a public subnet and associating public IP addresses.
 The (arguably better) alternative is to launch the fleet within a private subnet with no special outbound access, and have a VPC endpoint for S3 provisioned and configured for the private subnet.
-- The defaults for the EC2 instance fleet to create and copy files assume defaults that translate into 20 spot instances that each generate 10 files of 2 GB each for a total of 400 GB put into the S3 bucket.
+- The template currently assumes (parameter) defaults for the EC2 instance fleet at 20 spot instances that each generate 10 files of 2 GB each for a total of 400 GB put into the S3 bucket.
 You may provision any number of such stacks, or alternatively tweak the CloudFormation templates for these numbers.

 ## Steps

 ### General instructions (for CloudFormation)

 General instructions to provision CloudFormation stacks: